Living the mission, feeding the soul.

 Sister Rebecca enthusiastically supports Lourdes University students by maintaining a sustained interest in them and their activities, in their outreach efforts, athletic games, in researching and nominating students for awards, and serving as a campus tour guide.
 She is very involved with activities sponsored by Lourdes University and the LU education department.
 She is a monthly volunteer at St. Louis Soup Kitchen and actively participates in community vocation efforts throughout the year.

 Sr. Rebecca Rutkowski

-Sister Rebecca has ministered in the Diocese of Biloxi since July of 1993.
+Sister Rebecca ministered in the Diocese of Biloxi from 1993 – 2021, when she returned to the Motherhouse after being elected to the Leadership Council.
 Initially hired as Diocesan Director of Catholic Charities, she was named Chancellor in 2002 and has served as Chancellor for three bishops.
 Her duties change with each bishop and now include immigration paperwork, safe environment, Archives, Records Management and other areas of responsibility.
 The Diocese of Biloxi, Mississippi serves the 17 southernmost counties of the state yet has only nine Sisters besides herself in full or part time ministry.
 In light of that, Sister Rebecca volunteers at a small rural parish in the northern part of the Diocese and visits there at least twice a month.